 With Covid travel restrictions finally easing, many people are keen to visit family and friends, who live further afield.
 After months stuck at home, most of us would jump at the chance to reconnect with loved ones and experience a change of scenery.
 But before you pack your bags, take the time to brush up on your house guest etiquette.

-Are you lucky enough to have been invited to stay at someone’s house this summer?
-Make sure you repay your hosts’ generosity by observing a few golden rules of house guest etiquette.
+If you have been invited to stay at someone’s house this summer, make sure you repay your hosts’ generosity by observing a few golden etiquette rules.
 Not only will this make your visit more enjoyable for everyone, it will also ensure that you get a return invite next summer.

 Never turn up empty handed

 The number one rule of house guest etiquette is to always bring a gift for the host or hostess.
 The size and value of the gift will depend on the length of your stay.
 If you are only staying for one night, a good bottle of wine or champagne will suffice, perhaps along with a bunch of flowers or a house plant.